 A web-based Reporting App provides anyone the opportunity to submit a location, type, and photo of a spring in Minnesota.

 Submitted springs are loaded into the MSI database and verified by DNR staff.
 Your contact information will allow us to ask questions, seek permission for access to verify, or notify you when the spring is on the map.
 Some springs may be verified by phone or email since funding does not allow us to visit every site.

 Please do not trespass.
 Ask for permission from the property owner if you are considering searching private property.

-The steps are as follows.
 Open the Reporting App on a mobile device, tablet, or desktop computer.